kievsash/rxjs-toolbox/README.md

 # RxJS-toolbox - set of custom operators and handy factory functions for RxJS

+*Note: updated to Angular 16.x in version 2.2.0

 ## Installation
 Install using NPM CLI
 ```